Jordan: Steam, Petra & the Dead Sea

 - See Bethany Beyond the Jordan

-- Two-hour 4x4 Jeep tour in Wadi Rum
+- 2-hour 4x4 Jeep tour in Wadi Rum

 - Experience the buoyant waters of the Dead Sea

 - Amman City tour